sw360/capycli/Readme.md

 pipenv lock -r > requirements.txt
 ```

-If your dependencies are defined in `setup,py` you may take a look at
+If your dependencies are defined in `setup.py` you may take a look at
 https://dephell.readthedocs.io/cmd-deps-convert.html or
 https://github.com/jazzband/pip-tools#example-usage-for-pip-compile to generate
 a `requirements.txt` file.